-A common reaction to Performance Two is that people try to find the hidden camera.
-They appear captivated (and sometimes amused, or obsessed) by its apparent physical absence despite its obvious functionality.
+A common reaction is that people try to find the hidden camera.
+They appear captivated (and sometimes amused) by its apparent physical absence despite its obvious functionality.
 Various text, graphics, and other subject matter-mixed in with live data and displayed by the wearable data projector-evoke diverse responses.
-Among the most visceral of responses are when people see their own picture incorporated into the display.
-For example, when images are captured of people and then turned into a computer-generated advertisement, people pay much more attention to the advertisements in which they are the subjects than they do to other similar video material.
+The most visceral of responses are when people see their own picture incorporated into the display.
+For example, when images of people are captured and then turned into a computer-generated advertisement, people pay much more attention to the advertisements in which they are the subjects than they do to other, similar, video material.
 People immediately recognize the appropriation of their image by a concealed, and therefore disconcerting, means.